-East Evergreen Historic District History
+The History of East Evergreen Historic District In Phoenix, Arizona

 Development in East Evergreen can be directly attributed to the extension of the streetcar line north of the city along Third Street to the Phoenix Indian School in 1909.

 In the same year, the East Evergreen Addition to the city of Phoenix was platted so that no house lay more than a few blocks from the streetcar stop at 3rd St. & McDowell Rd.
 However, ready access to reliable transportation inspired growth in the district and within a few years.

 Numerous houses, most of them exhibiting Craftsman stylistic qualities, appeared on the district’s main streets of Willetta, Lynwood and 5th Street.
 In addition to East Evergreen, the Garfield, North Garfield, Coronado, and Kenilworth districts are examples of late 19th and early 20th century streetcar subdivisions.